ankit986/reactnd-project-myreads/README.md

-    │    ├──main #folder that contains components used in main page │    │  ├──Shelf.js #Defines Shelf that contains a shelf-heading and a list of books │    │  ├──Book.js #Defines Book that defines a book having a thumbnail, title and name of authors │    │  ├──BookShelfChanger.js #Defines BookShelfChanger that contains a list of options to move books from one folder to another or to none.
+    │    ├──main #folder that contains components used in main page │    │  ├──Shelf.js #Defines Shelf that contains a shelf-heading and a list of books │    │  ├──Book.js #Defines Book that defines a book having a thumbnail, title and name of authors │    │  └──BookShelfChanger.js #Defines BookShelfChanger that contains a list of options to move books from one folder to another or to none.
-    │    ├──search #folder that contains components used in search page │    │  ├──SearchPage #Defines a page containing search bar and space for books │    │  ├──SearchBar #Defines a input field to search books │    │  ├──SearchResultSpace #Defines a space for books which is retrieved after searching is completed ├── App.css # Styles for the app.
+    │    ├──search #folder that contains components used in search page │    │  ├──SearchPage #Defines a page containing search bar and space for books │    │  ├──SearchBar #Defines a input field to search books │    │  └──SearchResultSpace #Defines a space for books which is retrieved after searching is completed ├── App.css # Styles for the app.
     ├── App.js # This is the root of the app.
     ├── App.test.js # Used for testing.